ErikAndSmokey/FiberPhix/README.md

 FiberPhixDAT_Epocs: Using the 'User Values' spreadsheet, one can identify the epocs of interest, window centering size (time pre/post epoc).
 Ultimately collects data,
 #analyzes (using similar methods to FiberPhixDAT) and graphs using a seaborn heatmap for easy visualization.

+User Values SS: Currently used as the place to adjust values for FiberPhixDAT, such as identifying the signal stream, the control stream, time to cut off, etc. This spreadsheet is used by all scripts.

 #Things the user must change:
 1) file paths for 'User Values' spreadsheet
 2) output file paths for graphs